jiinmoon/AWSCertified/DVA-C01/02_AWS_ELB_+_ASG.md

 ## ASG in AWS

-- Minimum Size: number of machines to have on.
+- Minimum Size: absolute number of machines to have on.
-- Atual Size / Desired Capacity: number of machines running currently.
+- Actual Size and Desired Capacity: number of machines running currently.
 - Maximum Size: maximum capacity of machines that can be added to group.

-## ASG + Load Balancer
+## ASG with Load Balancer

 - Load Balancer will route the traffic to the existing machines managed within the ASG.
-- Also, when new instances are created and added to the group, the load balancer will also be alerted, and will route the traffic to the new instances as well.
+- **Also, when new instances are created and added to the group, the load balancer will also be alerted, and will route the traffic to the new instances as well**.

 ## ASG Attributes

 - A launch configuration:

     - AMI + Instance Type
     - EC2 User Data
     - EBS Volumes